Custom Japanese Scrolls

 With the scroll completed it can take from 12-36 hours to naturally dry.
 The weather (mainly, the humidity) plays the largest factor.
 When the ink is completely dry the scroll can be rolled, tied and placed in its box.

 We always double box the scroll so it has its own protective box, padding material, and a sturdy mailing box.
 Most often we charge for shipping, though we do have free shipping specials from time-to-time, but we always include insurance at no extra cost.

 Shipping is from the continental United States.
 Domestic orders using USPS Priority Mail take, on average, 1-3 business days to arrive.
 USPS Priority Express will arrive at all US destinations in 2 business days.

 I hope you found this description of the process we use to create Custom Japanese Scrolls to be informative.
-We have been doing this for more than a decade now and have thousands of delighted customers.
+We have been doing this for more than two decades now and have thousands of delighted customers.
 I hope you will take advantage of our special pricing and I look forward to working with you.

 To discuss your custom Japanese scroll or if you have any questions please feel free to contact me.
-Or you can start your scroll right now by order one of the options below:
+Or you can start your scroll by ordering:

 Our Custom Japanese Scrolls are true works of art and make excellent gifts.
 If you have any questions or would like to discuss a custom scroll please contact us or email me directly at Eri@Takase.com I would love to work with you!